Click on the image to enlarge – Credits to Robert Herbig for the graphic inspiration

 - Our strategy is the timing, the route and stops we are planning.
 It’s about the way we reach the top.

 Finally it doesn’t matter if we reach the top.
 A vision is something which is very difficult to reach, it’s more something which drives us and gives us a common direction.
 Maybe our strategy failed and we didn’t reach the top of the mountain… then we need to change our strategy, not the vision.
-The vision will always be the same.
+The vision will always be the same while the path is the goal.

 Alzheimer’s Association 1)https://www.alz.org/about/strategic-plan